-Enhanced Accident Benefits provide access to all the medical and rehabilitation care you need.
+Enhanced Accident Benefits are here to support you in accessing all the medical and rehabilitation care available to you.
 And, if you're unable to work due to an injury from a crash, you may have access to income replacement benefits.

 After a crash

-Your ICBC claim representative will explain the benefits that are available to you, but your doctor or medical practitioner will determine your care.
-ICBC staff will work with you, your doctor and your health care providers to help you access the services and recovery benefits you need for as long as you need them.
+Your ICBC claims representative will explain the benefits that are available to you based on information provided by you and your healthcare team.
+Treatment covered by Enhanced Accident Benefits must be for injuries directly related to the crash and must be necessary for your rehabilitation and recovery.
+ICBC staff will work with you, your doctor and your health care providers to help you access the services and recovery benefits you need.

-Enhanced Accident Benefits provide access to the medical and rehabilitation care you need.
-This could include
+Enhanced Accident Benefits are here to support you in accessing all the medical and rehabilitation care available to you.
+This could include:

 ICBC may reimburse reasonable and necessary personal care expenses, such as home cleaning services, if you need assistance with the responsibilities of daily life.
 If you've been severely injured, ICBC may pay for reasonable and necessary changes to your home, such as a ramp, lift, or bathroom alterations.